 - Build strong community connections by bringing together School Councils and Student Councils to share experiences and explore common opportunities and challenges in a proactive way.
 A shared database of best practices could be created so that limited resources can be shared and stretched, where appropriate.

 - Leverage existing programs and community volunteers to benefit schools.
 For example, local environmental groups have various programs to green school yards at no cost.
 Local Council members are also a wealth of information and opportunity.
-As an example, it would be great to work together to expand the safe biking network.

 - Develop clear messages for students and families about Internet safety, which means staying on top of the latest on-line buzz to keep families in the know and our students safe.
+During the last four years, HDSB has developed a number of new approaches in this area, including the Technology and You initiative.

 - Build connections to the broader community, Canada and its First Nations and the world to promote inclusion and tolerance.
+The HDSB has embraced the findings of the Truth and Reconciliation Commission and engaged with Knowledge Keepers to ensure that students know the legacy of residential schools in Canada.

 Interested in reading more about the role of trustees?
 Here’s a couple of resources for you.